pedroblossbraga/Getting_Started_With_GO/README.md

 #### Topics: .txt file reading, structs, slices, functions, loops

 ### From Python to Go
 #### Maps vs Dictionaries (Python)
-- Go Maps are similar to Python dictionaries: a bijection object wih a association {key : value}
+- Go Maps are similar to Python dictionaries: a bijection object wiyh a association {key : value}

 #### Slices/arrays vs lists/arrays
 - In Go, slices are variable lenght sequences, and arrays have fixed lenght